alexcloudstar/app.crosswrite.app/README.md

    - Create a new draft in the editor
    - Connect platforms in integrations
    - Schedule content in the scheduler
-   - View your content and performance
+   - View your content and settings

 4. **Try keyboard shortcuts**:
    - Press `⌘K` to open the command palette